MartinOpSys/hello-world/README.md

 # hello-world
-For auto-didactic purposes, get myself read-up on this Github
+For auto-didactic purposes, to get myself read-up on this Github and get up to speed on using it meaningfully.